-What is certain is that all planned transactions will require careful scrutiny to ensure Entrepreneurs' Relief is maximised.
-Some disposals which would have qualified for the maximum business assets taper relief do not qualify for Entrepreneurs' Relief.
-Keep us in the picture - we are best placed to help and advise if you involve us at an early stage.
+All planned transactions require careful scrutiny to ensure that the available Entrepreneurs' Relief is maximised.
+Remember to keep us in the picture - we are best placed to help and advise if you involve us at an early stage.

 CGT and non-residents